ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/data-types.md

 tags:
 - Docs
 ---
-The data types provided in ByteHouse are adapted from ClickHouse.
+The data types provided in ByConity are adapted from ClickHouse.
 Visit this [page](https://clickhouse.tech/docs/en/sql-reference/data-types/) for more information on ClickHouse data types.

 ## Summary of Data Types
 * Numeric Data Types